-The Teacher Standards for Narrative Text and Informational Text Remote Application Additional Resources Provides opportunities for students to plan, draft, revise, and/or edit writing together, framed by specific guidelines for working cogether Writing, Standard 5 Students generate and gather ideas about the topic with help from classmates and teachers, making a plan for how to write about those ideas, not only drafting what to say but deciding how best to say or organize it by choosing different formats, mixing media, or blending genres.
+The Teacher Standards for Narrative and Informational Text Remote Application Additional Resources E3.5 Provides opportunities for students to plan, draft, revise, and/or edit writing together, framed by specific guidelines for working together Writing, Standard 5 Students generate and gather ideas about the topic with help from classmates and teachers, making a plan for how to write about those ideas, not only drafting what to say but deciding how best to say or organize it by choosing different formats, mixing media, or blending genres.
 Students then improve the writing by revising, editing, rewriting, or starting all over with a new idea.
-Provide daily time for student writing across disciplines, including opportunities for students to write using digital tools such as Google Docs.
+1. Provide daily time for student writing across disciplines, including opportunities for students to write using digital tools such as Google Docs.
+Digital Texts: Why a Writer's Notebook 2.
 Provide clear and specific goals for writing using anchor charts, checklists, and rubrics.
+Interactive Digital Notebooks 3.
 Provide modeling of writing and mentor pieces.
+ILA's Online Student Interactives 4.
 Post mini-lessons for each step/element of the writing process via slideshow form or screencast video form.
-Provide explicit instruction and guided practice.
-Monitor students' progress throughout the entire writing process and provide specific feedback via Google Doc Comments.
-Digital Texts: Why a Writer's Notebook Interactive Digital Notebooks ILA's Online Student Interactives
+5. Provide explicit instruction and guided practice 6.
+Monitor students' progress throughout the entire writing process and provide specific feedback via Google Doc Comments. media, or blending genres.
+Students then improve the writing by revising, editing, rubrics.
+Provide modeling of writing and mentor pieces.
+Post mini-lessons for each step/element of the writing process via slideshow form or screencast video form.
+Provide explicit instruction and guided practice Monitor students' progress throughout the entire writing process and provide